hauntsaninja/pyp/README.md

 ```

 #### pyp lets you run snippets of Python before and after processing input.
-Note if you run into trouble with semicolons and want a new line, you can just pass another string
+Note if you run into trouble with semicolons and want a new line (without using a multiline string
-to pyp.
+in your shell), you can just pass another string to pyp.
 You can also always pipe pyp to pyp!

 ```sh
 # pyp like anything!